Identification enhanced generalised linear model estimation with nonignorable missing outcomes: Introduction

 \section{Introduction}

-Handling missing data is an important issue in many research areas, including social science and biomedical studies, as an inappropriate analysis of missing data may yield erroneous results.
-This substantial issue could become more problematic when the response mechanism is nonignorable or missing not at random (MNAR), in which missingness is caused by the value that would have been observed \citep{ibrahim2005, kim2011semiparametric, wang2014instrumental,little2019statistical}.
-Nonignorable nonresponse is extremely challenging to analyse because it often requires modelling the response model, as well as the distribution of the sampled data, to further construct the observed likelihood.
-Moreover, model identifiability may be violated even in a simple model.
-Therefore, model specification and identifiability are crucial for analysing nonignorable missing data.
+Handling missing data is an important issue in many research areas because inappropriate analysis of missing data may yield erroneous results.
+For example, ``The Strengthening Analytical Thinking for Observational Studies Initiative'', a large-scale collaborative research project involving over 100 experts from diverse fields of biostatistics research, identified nine crucial topics in observational studies \citep{sauerbrei2014strengthening}; missing data problems are one of the nine critical topics.
+Handling missing data can become more problematic when the response mechanism is nonignorable or missing not at random (MNAR), in which missingness is caused by the value that would have been observed \citep{ibrahim2005, kim2011semiparametric, wang2014instrumental,little2019statistical}.

+The nonignorable response mechanism is frequently encountered in practical applications and has been extensively studied in various fields such as RNA-sequencing data analysis \citep{hicks2018missing}, school psychology research \citep{baraldi2010introduction}, cost-effectiveness analysis \citep{leurent2018sensitivity}, counselling psychology research \citep{parent2013handling}, clinical trials \citep{hazewinkel2022sensitivity}, and information systems research \citep{peng2023handling}.
+For example, \cite{peng2023handling} reported how information systems researchers deal with missing values and presented six scenarios with R\&D data from the compustat database and online reviews in the field of information systems.

-To guarantee identifiability, several studies often assume the existence of a covariate, referred to as a non-response instrumental variable or shadow variable \citep{wang2014instrumental,zhao2015semiparametric, miao2016varieties, zhao2018optimal,li2021efficient,shetty2021avoid}.
-Although the instrumental variable is beneficial in several cases, the determination of its existence is not straightforward, and even in this case, its detection from the observed data is an elusive task.
-In contrast , \cite{miao2016identifiability} and \cite{cui2017identifiability} derived certain conditions to identify models without using an instrumental variable.
-These studies assume the distribution of the outcome variable for the complete data and derive sufficient conditions for model identifiability.
-However, the assumptions are subjective.
-Moreover, we cannot check their validity because they are distributed for complete data.
+Nonignorable nonresponse is extremely challenging to analyse because it often requires modelling the response model as well as the distribution of the sampled data to further construct the observed likelihood.
+Moreover, model identifiability may be violated even for a simple model.
+To guarantee identifiability, several studies assumed the existence of a covariate, referred to as a non-response instrumental variable or a shadow variable \citep{wang2014instrumental,zhao2015semiparametric, miao2016varieties, zhao2018optimal,li2021efficient,shetty2021avoid}.
+Although the instrumental variable is beneficial in several cases, selecting it from observed data is an elusive task.
+In contrast, \cite{miao2016identifiability} and \cite{cui2017identifiability} derived certain conditions to identify models without using instrumental variables.
+These studies assumed parametric models for the distribution of the outcome variable for the complete data and for the response mechanism and subsequently derived sufficient conditions for model identifiability.
+However, this assumption is subjective, and its validity cannot be verified using only observed data.
+Mitigating this assumption is crucial in applied research.